What is the Council Reference Group?

 The CRG is a consultative body – it plays an important role in informing the Tribunal about issues related to the rate peg methodology, but it is not a decision-making body.
 The Tribunal makes decisions about the rate peg, as the Minister for Local Government’s delegate.
 The IPART Secretariat will facilitate the CRG and report to the Tribunal on matters discussed by the CRG.

-We seek your feedback on draft revised Terms of Reference for CRG
+We have updated the Terms of Reference for the CRG

-The current CRG Terms of Reference (ToR) was drafted in 2024, on the basis that the CRG would operate for at least 2 years and be reviewed following that period.
+The original CRG Terms of Reference (ToR) was drafted in 2024, on the basis that the CRG would operate for at least 2 years and be reviewed following that period.

-IPART considers that the input from the CRG has been valuable and proposes to continue the CRG on an ongoing basis.
+IPART considers that the input from the CRG has been valuable and plans to continue the CRG on an ongoing basis.

 You can find more details at CRG meetings and ratepayer workshop for 2026.